Detectronic-DN/bulk_changes/README.md

 - `SQLITE3_DBPATH`: Path to the SQLite database on the remote server.
 - `SQLITE3_TABLE`: Name of the table in the SQLite database.

-Note: Just Update the `.env` file with thetelit credentials.
+Note: Just Update the `.env` file with the telit credentials.